 About Me

 I have experience working with adults, teens, and children.
 My clinical professional interests include acculturation, cultural awareness, sexual health, anxiety, and depression.
-Some of my preferred modalities are Person-Centered Therapy, Motivational Interviewing, and Solution Focused Therapy, however, I believe each client responds to therapy differently and my goal is to create a curious space for self-awareness.
+Some of my preferred modalities are Emotion-focused therapy(EFT), Person-Centered Therapy, Brainspotting, and Motivational Interviewing, however, I believe each client responds to therapy differently and my goal is to create a curious space for self-awareness.

 I am particularly interested in the intersectionality of trauma, culture, and mental health.
 I work from a systems perspective, meaning that I will often explore how relationships, culture, and other systems impact your well-being and health.